nchlswhttkr/website/content/site.md

 The nameservers for both domains are with Cloudflare, because it's easier to manage DNS records when my traffic is proxied through their network.
 The added benefit of caching is nice too, though I get a negligible amount of traffic.

-My main reason for using Cloudflare is [Cloudflare Workers](https://workers.dev), which are great when I need little more than what a purely static website offers.
+My main reason for using Cloudflare is [Cloudflare Workers](https://workers.dev), which are great when I need a little more than what a purely static website offers.
 If you'd like to see a few more things that are possible with Cloudflare Workers, I've [written a couple of blog posts](/blog/getting-up-to-hijinks-with-cloudflare-workers) about uses I've found for them.
 Hooray for serverless!